ztensitymods/7DTDMods/README.md

  ================================

- Ztensity's Custom Perks Renaming Modlet (Unpublished - Seeking Original Mod Author's Permission to Post Patch)
+ Ztensity's Custom Perks Renaming Modlet
  =======

  One of the staples in my load order is mod author's Zuzul0l's Custom Perks: Prestige Skills.
 The modlet adds up to fifty new perks in an extra tab for spending points on.
 A mod that not only makes the long game last that much longer, but it also can give a lot more variety into a players game.